dhecode1/demo3/README.md

 # demo3
-This is just for the sake of demo of github
+This is just for the sake of a GitHub demo